 Physics graduate student receives prestigious DOE grant

-Michigan State University graduate student Julie Butler is the recipient of a highly competitive Department of Energy (DOE) Office of Science Graduate Student Research Program (SCGSR) grant.
+Michigan State University graduate student Hannah Christine Berg is the recipient of a highly competitive Department of Energy (DOE) Office of Science Graduate Student Research Program (SCGSR) grant.

-Butler is one of 44 outstanding graduate students from across the nation representing 36 states in the program selected to conduct research at 12 DOE national laboratories.
-Each was selected through peer review by external scientific experts.
-Awards for this cohort were made through the SCGSR program’s first of two annual solicitation cycles for FY 2022.
+Berg is one of 80 outstanding graduate students representing 27 states in the program, each of whom was selected through peer review by external scientific experts.
+Awards for this cohort were made through the SCGSR program’s second of two annual solicitation cycles for FY 2021.

 SCGSR awardees receive world-class training through access to state-of-the-art facilities and resources at DOE national laboratories, which allow them to conduct research on projects of significant importance to the Office of Science mission that address societal challenges at national and international scales—and help secure the U.S. position at the forefront of discovery and innovation.